aft6/aft6.github.io/_posts/2018-10-28-Bear’s-CV-and-Credentials.md

 EDUCATION

-University of Oxford (Jaunuary 2016- August 2016)
+B. University of Oxford (Jaunuary 2016- August 2016)

-Masters degree in music with honours placed in the 2nd class.
+B. Masters degree in music with honours placed in the 2nd class.

 -----------------------------------------------------------------

 B. Dr Bane's Grammar School (August 2009- December 2013)

-3 A- Levels (A* - A) including Music and German
+3 B. A- Levels (A* - A) including Music and German

-10 GCSEs (A* - C) including English (A) and Music (A*)
+10 B. GCSEs (A* - C) including English (A) and Music (A*)

-Grade VI in the Piano
+B. Grade VI in the Piano

 ------------------------------------------------------------------------------------------------------------------------------